-Marine Lance Corporal Abraham Simpson, eldest son of Jim and Maria Simpson, formerly of the Fullerton assembly, was killed in action in Fallujah in El Anbar Province, Iraq, on November 9, 2004.
-He was assigned to 3rd Battalion, 1st Marine Regiment, 1st Marine Division, I Marine Expeditionary Force, Camp Pendleton, CA. We extend our deepest sympathy to the Simpson family in their great loss.
-But we do not sorrow as those who have no hope, for we know that "God will bring with him those who have fallen asleep in Jesus".
+Marine Lance Corporal Abraham Simpson, eldest son of Jim and Maria Simpson, formerly of the Fullerton assembly, was killed in action in Fallujah in Al Anbar Province, Iraq, on November 9, 2004.
+He was assigned to 3rd Battalion, 1st Marine Regiment, 1st Marine Division, I Marine Expeditionary Force, Camp Pendleton, CA.

-Abe Simpson has a banner in his honor on the American Heroes Tribute website.
-It shows this incredible quote from him:
+Banner in Abe's honor on the American Heroes Tribute website, it showing this incredible quote from him:

 "If it happens to anyone, it would be better if it happens to me, because I know where I'm going...I want to be infantry, to share with someone who needs hope, or to take a bullet for someone who needs more time."

-Abe wrote an essay in his senior year of high school about a turning point in his life.
+Abe's essay, written in his senior year of high school, about a turning point in his life

-This newspaper article is based on an interview with the Simpsons soon after they were notified by the Marine Corps that Abraham was fallen in action.
+This newspaper article was based on an interview with the Simpsons soon after they were notified by the Marine Corps that Abraham was fallen in action.

 Chino Marine killed in Iraq